sweattep/modern_quotes/README.md

 >understand that there’s no sacrifice we can make that is too great to retrieve that which we’ve lost

 >we will forever be distracted with possessions and trinkets and title

+>take your favorite records and write your version of your favorite records with your words on that track